Accessibility.

 How we test

 Every editorial is run through axe-core (browser extension) before publishing.
-Lighthouse accessibility audits are run on every deploy via the manual checklist at the bottom of /editorial-standards/.
+Lighthouse accessibility audits run automatically on every push to main via the Lighthouse CI workflow against the live site.
 Periodically we run the page through NVDA on Windows and VoiceOver on macOS / iOS to verify the announcement quality of headings, landmarks, and link text.

 Reporting an accessibility barrier